-Five Women by Robert Musil, translated by Eithne Wilkins, by Ernst Kaiser, preface by Frank Kermode
+Five Women by Robert Musil, translated by Eithne Wilkins and Ernst Kaiser, preface by Frank Kermode

-Krazy Kat: The Comic Art of George Herriman by Patrick McDonnell, by Karen O'Connell, by Georgia Riley de Havenon
+Krazy Kat: The Comic Art of George Herriman by Patrick McDonnell and Karen O'Connell and Georgia Riley de Havenon

 Diary of a Yuppie by Louis Auchincloss

 Pubis Angelical by Manuel Puig, translated by Elena Brunet

 The Heavens and the Earth: A Political History of the Space Age by Walter A. McDougall